Catch Them While You Can

 This year’s Lovely Days Festival took place in Schlosspark Eisenstadt, Austria.
 For the first time the festival managers decided to choose a new location instead of the very popular Wiesen – a good decision, the ambience was fantastic!
+The excitement was tremendous – as were the expectations, given the impressive line-up.

 Ten Years After